Apply movement to automotive radar sensors, target vehicles, and other scatterers.

 Anechoic chamber measurements and similar fixed site facilities use a stationary radar sensor and a moving target object, often a corner reflector.
-WaveFarer easily models this case by defining the target’s location as a parameter.
+WaveFarer automotive radar simulations easily model this case by defining the target’s location as a parameter.
 A parameter sweep produces results versus distance in a single simulation.

 Outdoor track tests, including those specified by Euro NCAP, specify a moving radar sensor and moving target objects.
 WaveFarer also models these scenarios with parameterization.
 Parameters are used to define the radar’s velocity, target object’s velocity, and separation distance at the beginning of the scenario.
 A parameter sweep over time produces results for the full scene in a single simulation.